Prince William Spotted With Blonde Aussie Model Sophie Taylor In Switzerland

 She worked as a model for Chadwick, a modeling agency in Australia.
 The modeling agency confirmed they “dropped” her in 2016.

 “She was (represented) by us from 2012-15, before moving overseas to London,” Joseph Tenni, a former agent at Chadwick’s, said, according to the Australian News.com.
-“I remember her being super professional and polite.”

 Mum of model Sophie Taylor who partied with Prince William said she is 'girl of integrity' https://t.co/DTsvMpaRof | @newscomauHQ pic.twitter.com/EhBh1RXKDP